mariojgt/onix-pro/README.md

 # Requirements
 You may need to install jquery in the page you loading the component because this package don't come with jquery in the mix file for performace reasons.

+# how install
+1:composer require mariojgt/onix
+2:php artisan vendor:publish
+3:acess onix/grape you should have the example page.